sadhanaavasarala/learning-library/LabGuide300.md

 ![](images/300/step07.png)

-- Click on the insance to view details.
+- Click on the instance to view details.
 Record the public IP of the database

 ![](images/300/step08.png)

 ### **STEP 3**: Add a build for the baseline schema setup

-- Return to the main project dashbaord for your Touch the Cloud Demo in Developer Cloud Service
+- Return to the main project dashboard for your Touch the Cloud Demo in Developer Cloud Service

 ![](images/300/step09.png)